6741R/6741R-V5RC-HighStakes/README.md

 ## About Us

-Team 6741R (name), is a competitive robotics team from Pickerington Ohio participating in the VEX V5 Robotics Competition.
+Team 6741R Redacted, is a competitive robotics team from Pickerington Ohio participating in the VEX V5 Robotics Competition.
 We're dedicated to pushing the boundaries of robotics and engineering excellence.

 ## Program Structure
 ```